QC-at-Davis/QCC/src/How-Quantum-Computing-Works/Superficial-Quantum-Mechanics/Superficial-Quantum-Mechanics.md

   <img  src="/How-Quantum-Computing-Works/Superficial-Quantum-Mechanics/water-double-slit.jpg" style="height: 50%; width: 50%; background-color: white;">
 </p>

 Intuitively, we'd have to think that electrons must somehow be waves instead of particles.
-But how can something with charge and treateable as a point-like mass just turn into a wave?
+But how can something with charge and treatable as a point-like mass just turn into a wave?

 Perhaps there is a problem with our experimental setup itself.
 Maybe, because we're shooting a stream of electrons through the double-slits the electrons are interacting with themselves in such a way that when they hit the barrier they produce a wave interference pattern.